sensu/sensu-docs/content/sensu-go/6.3/commercial.md

 Sensu Go offers commercial features designed for monitoring at scale.
 All commercial features are available in the official Sensu Go distribution, and you can use them for free [up to an entity limit of 100][7].
 If you have more than 100 entities, [contact the Sensu sales team][1] for a free trial.

+In addition to the [summary][25] on this page, we describe commercial features in detail throughout the documentation.
-Throughout the documentation, the following notice marks commercial features:
+Watch for this notice to identify commercial features:

 {{% notice commercial %}}
 **COMMERCIAL FEATURE**: Access <feature_name> in the packaged Sensu Go distribution.